software-students-fall2023/3-python-package-exercise-plant-3-0/README.md

 ### To test, build, and distribute with package from PyPI
 - Try [installing and using your package](https://packaging.python.org/en/latest/tutorials/packaging-projects/#installing-your-newly-uploaded-package) in a separate Python project
 - Install `pipenv` if you have not already done so: `pip install pipenv`
-- Create a pipenv-managed virtual environment and install the latest version of your package installed:  `pipenv install -i <link to package>` (Note that if you've previously created a pipenv virtual environment in the same directory, you may have to delete the old one first.
+- Create a pipenv-managed virtual environment and install the latest version of your package installed:  `pipenv install -i https://test.pypi.org/simple/ pyprankerror==1.0.2` (Note that if you've previously created a pipenv virtual environment in the same directory, you may have to delete the old one first.
 Find out where it is located with the pipenv --venv command.)
 - Activate the virtual environment: `pipenv shell`
 - Write test code.
 Note that when testing a PyPI package, the import statement should look like `from PyPrankError import pyprankerror`.
 If you use any test code from the repository, remove the `src.` in the import statements.
 - Test the source code with Pytest from the root directory: `pytest`